trosie3/UofODataViz_Final_Project/README.md

 #### Keep in mind for machine learning model & analysis
 Which model did you choose and why?
-Since we are looking at the what affects the speed of the adoption and there are 4 types of speed (classification) therefore we are using random forest model.
+Since we are looking at the what affects the speed of the adoption and there are 4 types of speed (classification) therefore we are using random forest classifier model.
 We will also look at the individual variables vs the speed of the adoption using regression model and make graphs.

-How are you training your model?
+### How are you training your model?
 - we obtained dataset from kaggle.
 - Remove null values.
 - Remove the columns that are irrevelent for our project.
 - Train-test split

-- considering to Apply NLP to description field.
+- Apply NLP to description field.

-What is the model's accuracy?
+### What is the model's accuracy?
+The model's accuracy score is 33%.

-How does this model work?
+### How does this model work?